 Although Kristen is a seasoned marathoner in the present day, she was initially hesitant about taking on such a big task.
 “Running a marathon had always been on my bucket list but I most definitely had doubts about signing up.
-Back in March 2012 I ran the NYC Half (my 4th half marathon) where I ran my first sub 2-hour half marathon at 1:56:04!
+Back in March 2012, I ran the NYC Half (my 4th half marathon) where I ran my first sub-2-hour half marathon at 1:56:04!
 When I finished that race so strongly, I finally felt the confidence to finally take on 26.2 miles.
 I signed up for my first marathon a week after.”

 Kristen has been using Charity Miles for the last four years after learning about the app while training.
 “I heard about Charity Miles back in 2015 when I was training for the Marine Corps Marathon where I ran to raise money for Team Fox.”

-“I have ran to raise money for the Michael J. Fox Foundation (my stepfather’s parents both passed away from Parkinson’s) and for ALS.
+“I have run to raise money for the Michael J. Fox Foundation (my stepfather’s parents both passed away from Parkinson’s) and for ALS.
 Every Mother Counts has been a charity that I currently hold close to my heart and I am proud to be a part of their team since June of 2018.”

-When asked why she uses Charity Miles opposed to other apps available to her Kristen responded, “I love how easy it is to use and that every mile is for a greater good!
+When asked why she uses Charity Miles as opposed to other apps available to her Kristen responded, “I love how easy it is to use and that every mile is for a greater good!
 You just turn on the app, choose your charity, and go!”

 Training certainly keeps Kristen busy, especially when there’s a big race coming up.
-“When I’m training, my week looks a little like this – Monday is strength and active rest; Tuesday-Thursday, I’m either logging a 6-7 mile easy run, 8-9 miles of tempo/sprint work; if it’s a Saturday morning, I’m long running; and I end the week with recovery miles on Sunday!”
+“When I’m training, my week looks a little like this – Monday is strength and active rest; Tuesday-Thursday, I’m either logging a 6-7 mile easy run, 8-9 miles of tempo/sprint work; if it’s a Saturday morning, I’m long-running; and I end the week with recovery miles on Sunday!”

 Kristen, like many others, enjoys the therapeutic aspect of running.
 “What I love most about running is that it has been a big part of my everyday therapy.
 I struggle with depression and anxiety and I can go out there and run off my worries and almost feel untouchable.
 Running gives me clarity and just makes me feel better about myself!”